LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 }
 ```

-Of course the action method method can have parameters:
+Of course, the action method method can have parameters:

 ```java
 public static Result index(String name) {